Bruker TopSpin 3

 TopSpin can be installed as a virtualised application on any University-managed Windows machine, or locally on your own PC on either Windows.
 MacOS or Linux.

 TopSpin 3 can be installed on any University-managed Windows machine using AppJ.
-You do not need admin rights to do this, and it will work for >95% of your routine processing needs.
+You do not need admin rights, and this version will be always kept up to date automatically.
+This is currently recommended option for Windows users.

 How to install TopSpin locally (all platforms)